derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development-with-oke/LabGuide200.md

   ![](images/200/LabGuide200-ad86d83b.png)

 - Switch to your **OCI Console** browser tab and select **User Settings** from the user drop down menu in the upper right corner.
-You should still be logged in as `cluster-admin`.
 If you've closed the tab, [log in again](https://console.us-ashburn-1.oraclecloud.com).

   ![](images/200/LabGuide200-854c3c06.png)